Sweetyamnesia/BrainBoostVR/portfolio-project/Technical_documentation.md

 ## 4️⃣ Key Classes (Unity + API)

+This section details the core classes in Unity and the Custom API, including attributes and methods that support the VR interactions, exercises, and data management.

 ### 4.1 Unity (C#) Classes

+Key classes responsible for handling VR mechanics, user interactions, scoring, and UI.

 | Class Name         | Description                         | Key Attributes             | Key Methods                                              |
 | ------------------ | ----------------------------------- | -------------------------- | -------------------------------------------------------- |